jakubfi/ictester/doc/protocol.md

 ## Run Test

-Connect the DUT, run the uploaded test, disconnect the DUT.
+Run the uploaded test.
 Requires test to be set and vectors to be uploaded (if required by the test).

 * 1 BYTE: command: `CMD_TEST_RUN`
 * 2 BYTES: `l` = number of loops, "0" for infinite testing (little-endian).